The guys began drifting away from the corner as the sun

 moved very close.
 What the hell, he thought, and he decided to

 test her.
-By that time his mother was home, but she was out of
+By that time his mother was home, but she was clattering

-the room now, and he put his arm around Marceline.
-This ought
+around the kitchen now, and he put his arm around

 panties.
 Her buttock was firm and cool when he squeezed it.